Wem is what "our friends across the water" would define as "Quaint".

 Situated in the pretty village of Clive which nestles into Grinshill hill, a nature reserve, is Redmarley, a spacious family house.
 With a local shop and village pub to hand, it is just the right place for an excellent holiday.

 Burlton Cottages are three stylish and characterful newly converted holiday cottages sleeping 2/2/4 people.
 We are dog friendly, walking distance to a village pub, short stays welcome and provide free superfast secure Wi-Fi.
-New for 2017 will be complimentary use of our on site Indoor Swimming Pool, Jacuzzi and Spa.
+New from June 2017 will be complimentary use of our on site Indoor Swimming Pool, Jacuzzi and Spa.